Siropalafraise/GOTWIC-AC-Bot/README.md

 Deletes 1 rally leader from the list.

 # Installation
-[Click here](https://discord.com/api/oauth2/authorize?client_id=864522986995843113&permissions=3278848&scope=bot%20applications.commands) to add this bot to your Discord server.
+[Click here](https://discord.com/api/oauth2/authorize?client_id=864522986995843113&permissions=3278848&scope=applications.commands%20bot) to add this bot to your Discord server.

 After inviting the bot in your Discord server, you will have to contact me for the set up process.
 I will need:

 0. Go to your account Setting, Advanced, Enable Developer Mode
-1. Name of your Discord server (case sensitive)
-2. ID of your Discord server (right click on your server's name, Copy ID)
+1. ID of your Discord server (right click on your server's name, Copy ID)
-3. ID of the voice channel you are going to use during AC (right click on the voice channel, COPY ID)

 After setting up the bot, you will need to test it to make sure everything works fine:
 1. Register yourself with fake info (ex: X = 25, Y = 65, % = 150.50, Troops = Bow)